k-sink/MACH/README.md

 Version 4.0 release date 2/19/2026

+For a detailed description of dataset methodology, please refer to the Data Descriptor manuscript, **MACH: A Multi-Attribute Catchment Hydrometeorological dataset**, available at https://www.nature.com/articles/s41597-026-07162-x

 ## Feedback and issue reporting
 If you encounter inconsistencies or have suggestions for improvement, please open an issue in this repository: https://github.com/k-sink/MACH/issues.
 Constructive feedback, feature requests, and reproducibility reports are welcome.